lexalium/stepped-form/README.md

 }
 ```

 The second type of step must implement `StepInterface`.
-Method `handle` can have business logic by calculating data
+Method `handle` can have business logic for calculating data
 and must return an updated form entity.
-Method will receive a `null` or previous renderable step submitted data as
+Method will receive a `null` or previously submitted data as
 a second argument.

 ```php